Skip to content

 P&C Gross Premiums Written

-P&C business written by each ARA constituent in 2022, split between primary insurance and assumed reinsurance, based on our best interpretation of the available data.
+P&C business written by each ARA constituent, split between primary insurance and assumed reinsurance, based on our best interpretation of the available data.
 Hannover Re is now the second largest global P&C reinsurer, still slightly behind Munich Re.

 Breakdown of 2022 P&C GPW ($ bn)